 News Julian Niccolini, Four Seasons co-owner, charged with sexual abuse, police say Outside the Four Seasons at 57 E. 57th Street.
-Photo Credit: FACEBOOK/FourSeasonsHotelNewYork By CANDICE RUUD / NEWSDAY email@example.com @CandiceRuud Updated June 4, 2015 8:35 AM Print Share fbShare Tweet gShare Email The co-owner of the Four Seasons restaurant in Manhattan has been charged with sexual abuse, police said.
+Photo Credit: FACEBOOK/FourSeasonsHotelNewYork By CANDICE RUUD / NEWSDAY email@example.com @CandiceRuud Updated June 4, 2015 8:35 AM Print Share fbShare Tweet Email The co-owner of the Four Seasons restaurant in Manhattan has been charged with sexual abuse, police said.
 Julian Niccolini, 62, was arrested Wednesday at 11:40 a.m. and charged with sexually abusing a woman, according to police.
 The alleged abuse occurred at about 9 p.m. on May 9 inside the restaurant at 99 E. 52nd St., police said.
 Further details were not immediately available.
 Niccolini and Alex von Bidder own the Four Seasons, a haunt of Manhattan's rich and famous.
-By CANDICE RUUD / NEWSDAY firstname.lastname@example.org @CandiceRuud Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CANDICE RUUD / NEWSDAY firstname.lastname@example.org @CandiceRuud Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.